 A degree from the list above helps working professionals earn promotions and reach their ultimate career goal in the supply chain management field.
-According to the Bureau of Labor Statistics, the logistician position will grow thirty percent (30%) from 2020 through 2030.
+According to the Bureau of Labor Statistics (BLS), the logistician position will grow twenty-eight percent (28%) from 2021 through 2031.

 What Is the Salary for a Supply Chain Manager?